symfony/symfony-docs/book/validation.rst

 Symfony2 ships with a `Validator`_ component that makes this task easy and transparent.
 This component is based on the `JSR303 Bean Validation specification`_.
 What?
 A Java specification in PHP?
 You heard right, but it's not as bad as it sounds.
-Let's look at how it can be used it in PHP.
+Let's look at how it can be used in PHP.

 .. index:
    single: Validation; The basics